I’m often asked “What is Psychotherapy? How is it different from Psychology?”

 I love the transformations this work has brought into my life, and the skills it has given me to help others seeking to make changes in their lives, too.

-To find out more about ways in which I might be able to help, call for a free 15 minute chat on 0474 095 432.
+To find out more about ways in which I might be able to help, please email, or call for a free 15 minute chat on 0474 095 432.